 This study demonstrated the effectiveness of bio-based materials in improving thermal comfort in school buildings in the Sahel.
 The combination of a coating and a false ceiling made of rice husk and kapok panels reduced the maximum indoor temperature by up to 8°C and the hours of thermal discomfort by more than 57%.
 Dynamic simulations indicate a decrease of approximately 53% in air conditioning demand.
 The optimized model, combining BTC walls and bio-based elements, has a thermal phase shift of 5 hours, an attenuation of 8°C, and a 74% reduction in the intensity of discomfort and a 30% reduction in its duration.
 These results confirm the relevance of passive, local, and ecological solutions in the Sahelian context.
 However, the hygrothermal durability of the materials and the lack of assessment of perceived comfort call for further research.
+Availability of material and its durability are issues for further research?
 The development of local standards for thermal comfort in schools also appears to be a priority in order to promote the widespread adoption of these solutions.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)